Organic food and beverages production requirements can be found in the national standards as approved by the Standards Council of Canada.

 If you suspect that a product is falsely labelled as organic, contact the Canadian Food Inspection Agency.

-B.C.
-Organic food and beverage products that are marketed exclusively within B.C. currently do not have to be certified.
+Since September 2018, B.C. organic food and beverage products that are marketed exclusively within B.C. require organic certification.

 If your product is certified under the provincial program, you may be entitled to use the B.C.
 Certified Organic phrase and checkmark logo.